-Students are expected to attend all taught sessions in person as specified in their timetables and to engage with any online activities available, ideally when they are live.
-Students should engage with materials on Canvas (including session recordings) and undertake all preparation and written assignments required of them by the dates specified.
-Failure to attend classes or engage with online learning is a serious matter and advance notification of a planned absence must be given to the Programme Coordinator.
+All students, regardless of their visa/immigration status, are expected to attend all taught sessions in person as specified in their timetables (including seminars, visits, work placements etc.) and to engage with any online activities available as instructed.
+Students should engage with materials on Canvas and undertake all preparation and written assignments required of them by the dates specified.